-(1) Represents the physical square footage of the commercial portion of the property, which may differ from the gross leasable square footage used to express percentage leased.
+Represents the GLA of the commercial portion of the property.
 Some of our properties include office space which is included in this square footage but is not material in total.

-- (2) Average base rent is calculated as the aggregate, annualized in-place contractual (defined as cash basis including adjustments for concessions) minimum rent for all occupied spaces divided by the aggregate GLA of all occupied spaces. - Retail percentage leased is expressed as a percentage of rentable commercial square feet occupied or subject to a lease under which rent is currently payable and includes square feet covered by leases for stores not yet opened.
-Residential percentage leased is expressed as a percentage of units occupied or subject to a lease. - All or a portion of this property is owned pursuant to a ground lease.
-We own the controlling interest in this center. - (5) - We own a 90% general and limited partnership interest in these buildings. - We own all or a portion of this property in a "downREIT" partnership, of which a wholly owned subsidiary of the Trust is the sole general partner, with third party partners holding operating partnership units. - (8) All or a portion of this property is subject to a capital lease obligation. - Properties acquired through a joint venture arrangement with affiliates of a discretionary fund created and advised by ING Clarion Partners. - (10) The Trust controls Melville Mall through a 20 year master lease and secondary financing to the owner.
-Because the Trust controls the activities that most significantly impact this property and retains substantially all of the economic benefit and risk associated with it, we consolidate this property and its operations. - (11) All or a portion of this property is encumbered by a mortgage loan.
-(12) Aggregate information is calculated on a GLA weighted-average basis, excluding properties acquired through a joint venture arrangement with affiliates of a discretionary fund created and advised by ING Clarion Partners. - (13) Portion of property is currently under development.
+Average base rent is calculated as the aggregate, annualized in-place contractual (defined as cash basis including adjustments for concessions) minimum rent for all occupied spaces (1) (2) divided by the aggregate GLA of all occupied spaces.

+(3) Retail percentage leased is expressed as a percentage of rentable commercial square feet occupied or subject to a lease.
+Residential percentage leased is expressed as a percentage of units occupied or subject to a lease.

+All or a portion of this property is owned pursuant to a ground lease.
+We own the controlling interest in this center.
+We own a 90% general and limited partnership interest in these buildings.
+(6)

+We own all or a portion of this property in a "downREIT" partnership, of which a wholly owned subsidiary of the Trust is the sole general partner, with third party partners holding (7)operating partnership units.

+(8) All or a portion of this property is subject to a capital lease obligation.

+(9) Properties acquired through a joint venture arrangement with affiliates of a discretionary fund created and advised by ING Clarion Partners.

+(10) All or a portion of this property is encumbered by a mortgage loan.
+(11) Aggregate information is calculated on a GLA weighted-average basis, excluding properties owned through a joint venture arrangement with affiliates of a discretionary fund created and advised by ING Clarion Partners.

+(12) Portion of property is currently under development.
 See further discussion in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.